-The last time I saw Dennis Peron was nearly 10 years ago at the NORML Conference in Berkeley, and it was on my birthday.
+The last time I saw Dennis Peron was in 2008 at the NORML Conference in Berkeley.
+It happened to be my birthday.
 He gave a speech right before the panel I was scheduled to moderate with my Pot Culture co-author Shirley Halperin.
 We were promoting our book, which had just been released, and had invited the Doors’ Ray Manzarek to be on the panel.
 (He contributed an article to the book and lived in Napa.)

-I recall Dennis going long and us having to cut back the time of the panel.
+Dennis went long that day, forcing us to cut back the time of our panel.
 No worries.
-Dennis was at the top of his game that day and the crowd cheered him on.
-Afterwards, Ray and his wife took Shirley and I out for dinner in Napa.
+Dennis was at the top of his game and the crowd cheered him on.
+Afterwards, Ray and his wife took Shirley and I out for my birthday dinner.
 It was a great day.

 He became the point person in the medical-pot movement when AIDS devastated the gay community in the '80s and '90s, claiming his partner among many others.
 For several years, Dennis operated the city's first dispensary, the Cannabis Buyers Club, until it was shut down in 1998.
 A friend of Harvey Milk's, Dennis had a small part in Milk, which earned Sean Penn an Oscar for his portrayal of the slain San Francisco supervisor.

 Dennis had an interesting life.
-Born and raised in New York, he signed up for the Air Force and was deployed in Vietnam.
+Born and raised in New York on Apr.
+8, 1945, he signed up for the Air Force and was deployed in Vietnam.
 Pot was plentiful there, so he brought some home with him and began to sell it.
 This began Dennis' long and illustrious career as a dope dealer (back then marijuana was also referred to as dope or grass).
 By the mid-'70s, he started operating the infamous Big Top Supermarket out of his Castro St. apartment.

 I lived for a year in San Francicso from 1975-1976, but never went to Big Top.
-My friend Ed Bender did go there:
+My friend Ed Bender did go there and recalls:

-'After being checked out by some very large security guards, we were led into the main room with a big table with bowls of herb.
+"After being checked out by some very large security guards, we were led into the main room with a big table with bowls of herb.
 You could sample whatever you wanted.
-It was 40 years ago and I still remember it well.'
+It more than 40 years ago and I still remember it well."